influxdata/docs-v2/content/influxdb/cloud-iox/get-started/query.md

 5. Click **{{< icon "play" >}} {{% caps %}}Run{{% /caps %}}**.

 Results are displayed under the text editor.

+See [Query in the Data Explorer](/influxdb/cloud-iox/query-data/execute-queries/data-explorer/) to learn more.

 <!---------------------------- END FLUX UI CONTENT ---------------------------->
 {{% /tab-content %}}